-Mie-Na writes of her experience of working with Helen Scott.
+Mie-Na writes of her experience of working with Helen Scott:

 Being a mentee

-I believe that the use of CGT was one of the best decisions I made for my field research, as the nature of the method itself allowed me to ‘see’ what was otherwise invisible with relation to behavioral patterns and coping mechanisms of participants.
-Here I include pieces of memos I had written after 4 or 5 months of being in the field, with relation to CGT’s benefits:
+I believe that the use of GT was one of the best decisions I made for my field research, as the nature of the method itself allowed me to ‘see’ what was otherwise invisible with relation to behavioral patterns and coping mechanisms of participants.
+Here I include pieces of memos I had written after 4 or 5 months of being in the field, with relation to GT’s benefits:

 At the outset of considering CGT, I participated in a beginner’s online webinar hosted by Dr. Helen Scott.
 This was a ‘get to know the basics’ introduction about CGT.
 It also forced me to consider that this is a participant-centric approach as delineated in the method books, and going into it with any other mindset is a hindrance to the CGT process.